Green spaces are key to combating record heat in marginalized communities

 Lambert is like tens of millions of Americans navigating major heat waves, with temperatures consistently exceeding 90 degrees Fahrenheit (32 degrees Celsius).
 More often than not, the heat hits hardest for people of color and low-income residents, although Lambert and his family consider themselves middle class.

-“The reality is there is a financial tie as to your comfort level and your well-being when it comes to extreme heat conditions," Lambert said. ““If If you don’t have the means and or effort to cool, you have three choices you bake, you're suffering and dealing with it, or do the best to go out and find places that have air conditioning.”
+“The reality is there is a financial tie as to your comfort level and your well-being when it comes to extreme heat conditions," Lambert said. ““If you don’t have the means and or effort to cool, you have three choices: You bake, you're suffering and dealing with it, or do the best to go out and find places that have air conditioning.”

 Mortality records from cities across the country have shown that heat kills along socioeconomic and racial lines.